FDSN/miniSEED3/README.md

 ## Documentation source organization

-* The `draft` branch contains the latest draft documentation
+* The `draft` branch contains the latest draft documentation.
+All changes are first applied to this branch for review and merged with main for releases.
-* Specification releases are branches from `main`, following a release:
+* Specification releases are tags in the form `v.#.#-d#`.

-** the version (in conf.py) is updated appropriately on the branch, never in main
+## Versioning

+The versioning scheme used in tags uses the following form: `vMAJOR.MINOR-dDOC` where:
+* `MAJOR.MINOR` are the version of the specification, and
+* `DOC` is the version of the documentation.

+The `DOC` version changes when the documentation has been updated with clarifications, typos, etc. and does not imply any functional change to the specification.

 ## Change procedure